HAProxy ALOHA

 - The integrated HAProxy reduces latency by more aggressively using idle connections when sending HTTP requests to backend servers.
 If you leave the defaults, or if you manually set the

-directive in a backend to safe, reusing idle connections is enabled and you are choosing the safest mode.
+http-reusedirective in a backend to safe, reusing idle connections is enabled and you are choosing the safest mode.
 That is, a client’s first HTTP request will be dispatched to a backend server on a new thread guaranteed to not be closed, and only subsequent requests will use idle connections, which have the risk of closing unexpectedly.
-In this release, as long as you have also set theretry-on
+In this release, as long as you have also set theretry-ondirective in that backend to retry the connection in case of failure, HAProxy ALOHA will use an idle connection for a client’s first request too.
+Setretry-onto include conn-failure, empty-response, and response-timeout.

 - The

-directive has been removed. - The
+bind-processdirective has been removed. - The

-line has been removed.
+processargument on abindline has been removed.

 Version 14.5 Jump to heading